opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/zitadel/1_cce-zitadel.md

 ## Creating a RDS PostgreSQL Database

 Since ZITADEL is a stateful application, it requires persistent storage to retain data and configuration across pod restarts.
 While it's technically feasible to deploy a PostgreSQL instance directly within the CCE cluster, this approach introduces operational complexity and shifts responsibility for database management to the application team.
-A more efficient solution is to leverage Open Telekom Cloud's Relational Database Service (RDS).
+A more efficient solution is to leverage T Cloud Public's Relational Database Service (RDS).
 It provides a scalable, fully managed PostgreSQL backend that integrates seamlessly with other managed services on the platform, significantly reducing administrative overhead and ensuring high availability and operational resilience.

 ### Creating Security Groups